Elvira "Pixie" Palladino

 Elvira "Pixie" Palladino (née Nastri; November 8, 1931 – August 31, 2006) was an American politician from Boston, Massachusetts, best known for her affiliation with Restore Our Alienated Rights (ROAR) and her opposition to court-ordered busing in the 1960s and 1970s.
 She was elected to the Boston School Committee several times in the 1970s, and served three two-year terms.
 Though she was cleared of bribery charges related to the Boston School Committee in 1981 this ultimately led to the loss of her Committee seat.

 Early life

-Palladino and her twin sister, Rosamond Totela, were born in on November 8, 1931, in East Boston to an Italian shoemaker.
+Palladino and her twin sister, Rosamond Totela, were born on November 8, 1931, in East Boston to an Italian shoemaker.
 Before becoming involved in politics, Palladino was primarily a "housewife and mother of two," as well as "a Girl Scout leader [and] organizer of a girls hockey team".

 Her work led to her being elected for the "executive committee of the Curtis Gyld Elementary School Home and School Association" and then moved up to being "president of [her oldest daughter's East Boston High] Home and School Association and an East Boston representative on the city wide federation".

 This career in school organizations transitioned into politics when she joined others in the Home and School Association in opposing the "'racial imbalance law,' an early effort at voluntary busing".
 She participated in a campaign that defeated an "East Boston priest-representative who had supported the racial imbalance law".